Emerald Ash Borer

 Treating the best and replacing the rest – that’s the best way to describe the strategy at the local and state levels.

-The 20-year plan calls for managing 1,100 ash trees on city property:
+The 20-year plan calls for managing 1,100 ash trees on City property:

 • Protecting the best by treating 830 high-quality trees with an insecticide.
 Over 20 years, the treatment costs will total about $656,000, or $2,368 per tree, less than removing and replacing the trees.